What is the Teen Arts Program?

 The Atlantic County Festival is coordinated by the Atlantic County Office of Cultural and Heritage Affairs in collaboration with Richard Stockton College of New Jersey, the Noyes Museum/Stockton, Hammonton Art Center, The Eagle Theatre, Hammonton Arts District and other arts and educational organizations.

 Come Join Us!

 We encourage area artists, teachers, school administrators and parents of teens active in the fine and performing arts to work with us to provide an even wider range of programs and opportunities for the Atlantic County Teen Arts Program.
-We encourage your comments and ideas.
+Your comments and ideas are welcomed.
 Please contact the Atlantic County Office of Cultural & Heritage Affairs at (609) 646-8699, Ext.
 6314.